-- Radiant surface elements may appear to have cooled after they have been turned off.
-The glass surface may still be hot and burns may occur if the glass surface is touched before it has cooled sufficiently. - Do not place flammable items such as plastic salt and pepper shakers, spoon holders, or plastic wrappings on top of the range when it is in use.
+Do not place flammable items such as plastic wrappings, spoon holders, or plastic salt and pepper shakers on the cooktop when it is in use.
 These items could melt or ignite.
-Potholders, towels, or wooden spoons could catch fire if placed too close to the surface elements.
+Potholders, towels, or wooden spoons could catch fire if placed too close to the surface burners.